GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 ---
 title: Making your website "cross-origin isolated" using COOP and COEP
 subhead: >
-  Use COOP+COEP to set up cross-origin isolated environment and enable powerful features like `SharedArrayBuffer`, `performance.measureMemory` or JS Self-Profiling API.
+  Use COOP and COEP to set up a cross-origin isolated environment and enable powerful features like `SharedArrayBuffer`, `performance.measureMemory()` or the JS Self-Profiling API.
 description: >
   Some web APIs increase the risk of side-channel attacks like Spectre.
 To mitigate that risk, browsers offer an opt-in-based isolated environment called cross-origin isolated.
-Use COOP+COEP to set up such an environment and enable powerful features like `SharedArrayBuffer`, `performance.measureMemory` or JS Self-Profiling API.
+Use COOP and COEP to set up such an environment and enable powerful features like `SharedArrayBuffer`, `performance.measureMemory()` or the JS Self-Profiling API.
 authors:
   - agektmr
 date: 2020-04-13
-updated: 2020-04-13
+updated: 2020-04-14
 hero: browsing-context-group.png
 tags:
   - post